 UC’s Department of Public Safety is your ultimate resource for vital safety services.
-Stay up-to-date on the latest reports with their incidence reports and crime statistics.
+Stay up-to-date on the latest reports with their daily crime log and crime statistics.
 Public Safety’s mission is to facilitate a safe campus environment for everyone, so be sure to take full advantage of the many resources they offer.

 Blue Help Phones

 You’ve probably seen those blue telephone posts that are scattered around campus—with 280 strategically placed around UC, they’re difficult to miss.
 Pay attention to the location of these phones along your normal route, just in case you ever need to make an unexpected call.
 The blue help phones connect directly to dispatchers in UC’s 911 Communications Center.
 You can also use them to make non-emergency calls.

 September and October are peak months for fires in college housing.
 Make sure you take every precaution to prevent a fire with the Cincinnati Safe Student Housing Program.
 Created in 2013 in the memory of four Cincinnati college students who lost their lives in off-campus house fires, this program offers a list of houses and apartments approved by the Cincinnati Fire Department.
 Residents or landlords can also request a free inspection (to view this document, you will need Adobe Acrobat Reader, a free download) of their residence through the fire department.
 If you want to be sure your house or apartment satisfies the fire code, fill out this form to schedule a free inspection.
 Your landlord must remedy any inconsistencies with the fire code within 30 days after the inspection is completed.